Lambdish/phunctional/docs/functions/butlast.md

 # butlast

 ## Description
-Returns the all the elements of a collection except the last preserving the keys
+Returns all the elements of a collection except the last preserving the keys

 ## Parameters